WubingZhang/rMAUPS/README.md

 Installing the package in a new environment may take a long time.
 If the installation fails, please post a new issue [here](https://github.com/WubingZhang/rMAUPS/issues).

 ### Prerequisites
-To install rMAUPS, you have to first install conda following the [document](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html#install-macos-silent).
+To install rMAUPS, you have to first install conda following the instruction [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html#install-macos-silent).
 The fast way is shown as follows:

 ```
 # Installing conda on macOS